miker704/Strife/patches2.md

     - Rendered Server Settings modal from server main container.
     - Wrapped Server Settings modal in REACT PORTAL.
     - Backed up the old create a server function for create a server in create server modal in deprecated.
+    - Adjusted the create server submit function in create server modal.
 ## Backend Changes

 - Discord does allow channels with name of more than 100 characters long but instead of erroring out it splices the name after the 100 character and creates it.
 So changes to the backend to prevent channel if the name fails to fall in a specified range between 1 and 100 characters.